vocon-it/kubernetes-ingress/examples-of-custom-resources/dos/README.md

     $ kubectl apply -f virtual-server.yaml
     ```

-Note that the VirtualServer references the policy `bados-policy` created in Step 3.
+Note that the VirtualServer references the policy `dos-policy` created in Step 3.

 ## Step 5 - Test the Application